 Long Ping Strawberry Farm – Strawberry picking with other seasonal fruits and vegetables

 At Long Ping Strawberry Farm there are no field fees so you only pay for the strawberries you pick!
-There are a few strawberry varieties ripe for the picking, as well as other crops like grapes, carrots, cabbages and other veges depending on the season.
+There are a few strawberry varieties ripe for the picking, as well as other crops like grapes, carrots, cabbages and other veggies depending on the season.
+Kids can also pet lambs and feed goats while they’re there.

 How to get there: Use this google maps link for accurate location.
 Take the MTR to Long Ping Station and then a taxi (around 15 minutes) to Long Ping Strawberry Farm.